AS AN ORGANIZATION, WE ARE PASSIONATE ABOUT WHAT WE DO

 “Get Unplugged & Get Outdoors©” aims to do just that–we want to encourage families to “unplug” from indoor entertainment and educate themselves on activities that can be conducted outdoors.

 Interested in Discovering the Outdoors?
 Check our Events Page to see when our next clinic is.

 BIGG SAM SLAM

-The Bigg Sam Slam Fishing Tournament first began as an event to celebrate Sam Baker’s birthday.
+The Bigg Sam Slam Fishing Tournament first began as an event to celebrate Capt.
+Sam Baker’s birthday.
 What was supposed to be a few friends competing and claiming bragging rights turned into an annual fishing tournament.
-As it continues to grow in popularity, Sam wanted to add a conservation component and really make this tournament unique, so he paired up with GTM Research Reserve.
-This tournament will help benefit the Sol Margin Fishing & Conservation Foundation—a 501c3 non-profit.
+As it continues to grow in popularity, Capt.
+Sam wanted to add a conservation component and really make this tournament unique, so he paired up with GTM Research Reserve.
+This tournament will help benefit the Sol Margin Fishing & Conservation Foundation research and education program.

 Jarek was a tireless volunteer in many arenas.
 He could be found serving in his community for Hurricane clean-up, serving his parents as he cared for his 3 younger sisters, and he was even helping a friend on an Eagles Scout project just before the accident occurred.
 In addition to service and diesel technology, Jarek could be found fishing.
 He loved the outdoors and Jarek participated in SMFCF projects and fishing tournaments.

 We want to honor Jarek’s commitment to helping others by creating a scholarship